SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-action.md

 ```

-2. Open the `sap.capire.incidents-Customers.csv` file located in `db/data` and replace with the following content.
+2. Open the `sap.capire.incidents-Customers.csv` file located in `db/data` and replace the code with the following one:

 ```csv
 ID,firstName,lastName,email,phone,pos